-As of the date of this Prospectus, for the purposes of the Global Short Fixed Income Fund, the Global Short-Term Investment Grade Fixed Income Fund, Global Ultra Short Fixed Income Fund, the Global Core Fixed Income Fund, the Global Core Fixed Income Fund, the Sterling Inflation Linked Intermediate Duration Fixed Income Fund, the Global Sustainability

-Fixed Income Fund, the Global Sustainability Short Fixed Income Fund, the World Allocation 20/80 Fund, the World Allocation 40/60 Fund, the World Allocation 60/40 Fund and the World Allocation 80/20 Fund developed countries include Austria, Australia, Belgium, Canada, Denmark, Finland, France, Germany, Hong Kong, Ireland, Italy, Japan, Luxembourg, Netherlands, New Zealand, Norway, Portugal, Singapore, Spain, Sweden, Switzerland, the United Kingdom and the United States of America.
+As of the date of this Prospectus, for the purposes of the Global Short Fixed Income Fund, the Global Short-Term Investment Grade Fixed Income Fund, Global Ultra Short Fixed Income Fund, the Global Core Fixed Income Fund, the Global Core Fixed Income III Fund, the Euro Inflation Linked Intermediate Duration Fixed Income Fund, the Sterling Inflation Linked Intermediate Duration Fixed Income Fund, the Global Core Fixed Income Lower Carbon ESG Screened Fund, the Global Short Fixed Income Lower Carbon ESG Screened Fund, the World Allocation 20/80 Fund, the World Allocation 40/60 Fund, the World Allocation 60/40 Fund and the World Allocation 80/20 Fund developed countries include Austria, Australia, Belgium, Canada, Denmark, Finland, France, Germany, Hong Kong, Ireland, Italy, Japan, Luxembourg, Netherlands, New Zealand, Norway, Portugal, Singapore, Spain, Sweden, Switzerland, the United Kingdom and the United States of America.
 This is notwithstanding that the principal exchanges of some of these countries are listed in APPENDIX I. The Investment Manager reserves the right to amend this list of countries at any time.
 Any amendment to this list will be notified in the periodic reports of the Funds.
 The Investment Manager will determine in its discretion when and whether to invest in countries depending on a number of factors such as asset growth of the Fund and characteristics of each country's market.